a gilded plaza in Moscow

 Misha’s; belonging to Misha

-Besides their meaning, though, possessive adjectives are just like other adjectives in Russian — they can describe nouns in any case and they agree with the noun they describe.
+Besides their meaning, though, possessive adjectives are just like other adjectives in Russian — they can describe nouns in any case and they with the noun they describe.
 For example:

 possessive adjectivenominative noun